Do you want to install WordPress locally on Mac?

 Trying WordPress Locally on Mac

 A local install is perfect for testing out WordPress or developing websites on your computer.
-Now you have WordPress running locally on your Mac, here are a few things you may want to try.
+Now that WordPress is running locally on your Mac, here are a few things you may want to try:

 - Experiment with the best WordPress themes.